santi-scruz/FluEgg_USGS/README.md

 # Fluvial Egg Drift Simulator (FluEgg)
 A three-dimensional Lagrangian model capable of evaluating the influence of flow velocity, shear dispersion and turbulent diffusion on the transport and dispersal patterns of Asian carp eggs is presented.
-The model’s variables include not only biological behavior (growth rate, density changes) but also the physical characteristics of the flow field, such as mean velocities and eddy diffusivities.
+The models variables include not only biological behavior (growth rate, density changes) but also the physical characteristics of the flow field, such as mean velocities and eddy diffusivities.

 # Code Structure
-The Graphical User Inter Interface (GUI) code for the FluEgg is FluEgg.m and FluEgg.fig.
+The Graphical User Inter Interface (GUI) and code for the FluEgg model are FluEgg.fig and FluEgg.m.
 The Main function of FluEgg is called FluEgggui, this function uses the Jump function, in this function particles move (jump) every time step following the random walk and random displacement approach.

 # Motivation